 - Antitrust and Consumer Class Actions

 - Distribution/Supply Relationships

 - International Antitrust Matters

 - Trade and Professional Associations

-When clients are victimized by antitrust violations we provide a complete evaluation of all options and aggressively pursue the approach that fits our clients' needs, whether it is reference to government prosecutors, pursuit of private litigation alone or as part of a class action, or negotiation of business terms to compensate for the injury.
+When a client is victimized by antitrust violations, we provide a complete evaluation of all options and aggressively pursue the approach that fits the client’s needs, whether it is a reference to government prosecutors, pursuit of private litigation (alone or as part of a class action), or negotiation of business terms to compensate for the injury.
 We have successfully prosecuted claims to recovery in excess of national class action settlement awards.

 Antitrust Business Services

 The best way to solve antitrust issues is to avoid them by proactively addressing them head-on in business planning.
 When “the facts are alive,” we can help shape business conduct with advance planning to minimize or avoid antitrust risk.
 Our practice in this area has several dimensions.

 - Mergers and acquisitions, joint ventures, and strategic alliances